 However!
 The installation and getting net to your Amiga is much easier.
 It’s about knowing the basics of AmigaOS and copy the right files to the right destinations of your SYS drawer and whola, your Amiga is connected.

-Here is a shot showing where Roadshow files should be
+Here is a shot showing where Roadshow files should be in Roadshow

 Roadshow is one of the fastest TCP/IP stacks out for Amiga.
 However, the Amiga hardware is limited to what it can do regarding file transfers.